chharvey/counterpoint/docs/reference/expressions-operators.md

 More information about property access when used on tuples, records, and mappings can be found in the [Types](./types) chapter.

+The **optional access** syntax is almost the same as property access, except that the operator produces the `null` value if and when there is no such bound property on the binding object at runtime.
+This operator is designed to work with optional entries on types, such as optional properties on a record type.

+Given a record `record` of type `[a: bool, b?: int]`, the expression `record.b` will produce that value if it exists, but will result in a runtime error if there’s no actual value at that location.
+Using the optional access operator though, `record?.b` will produce `record.b` if it exists, but otherwise will produce `null` and avoid the error.
+An equivalent syntax exists for dynamic access: `mapping?.[expr]`, etc.

+Note that if `foo?.bar` produces `null`, it either means that `foo.bar` does exist and is equal to `null`, or that there’s no value for the `bar` property bound to `foo`, and the optional access operator is doing its job.

 ### Logical Negation, Emptiness